KentaGoto/wgetool/README.md

 ## Description

-This tool are wget the URL listed in the text file (*.txt).
+This tool will wget the URL described in the text file (\*.txt) in parallel processing.

 ## Usage